-- repeating your penultimate year (complete the survey now, not when you progress to your final year).
+- repeating your penultimate year (complete the survey now, not when you progress to your final year)

-If you have withdrawn
+If you have withdrawn from your course

 If you left Sussex early during your final year, you should still complete the survey as your feedback is equally valuable.